BataBoom/SatsBB/README.md

 - admin@satzbb.com
 - YourAdminPassword (or as defined in seeder)

-Add a site in the admin panel
+Add a site in the admin panel, ensure the site has a valid callback URL accepting POST Requests.
+Data will be forwarded to that URL after a payment is complete.

 define a Litecoin and Bitcoin RPC Login in .env then run